Home » Recipes » Desserts » Homemade Lemon Curd

 If this is your first time making lemon curd, I highly recommend using a double broiler.
 This helps insure consistent and slow heating to avoid scrambling or overcooking the mixture.

-I like to pour it into a jar.
-Make sure to store in the refrigerate or freezer.
-Storage tips can be found below.
+I like to pour it into a glass jar.
+Make sure to store the lemon curd in the refrigerate or freezer.
+For additional storage tips, keep reading.

 Yes BUT… fresh is best.
 Bottled lemon juice will alter the fresh flavor of the curd.
 To get the purest lemon flavor, use fresh.